Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello !
+Hey there👋🏻!
 I’m Zian(Andy) Zheng, an AI enthusiast on a quest for challenges and unexplored horizons.

-- As a Master’s student in National University of Singapore(NUS), I’m always eager to push boundaries and embrace novel ideas.
+- As a Master student at HPC-AI Lab, National University of Singapore(NUS), I’m always eager to push boundaries and embrace novel ideas.

 - Beyond the study, I thrive on adrenaline-fueled outdoor pursuits like skydiving, scuba diving, free diving, climbing, and kayaking.